wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 Response from device:

-- (1 byte) slave id device address
+- (1 byte) server id device address
 - (1 byte) `0x46` control command for allowing event transmission
 - (1 byte) `0x18` subcommand - controls the permission of transmission of register value change events
 - (1 byte) length of the list of setting values